pullashradha/keyboard-transformation/README.md

 Input a number or letter and horizontally flip it. | 1 | 0
 Input a number or letter and vertically flip it. | 1 | z Input number or letter and shift/linearly translate position. | 1, shift +5 | 6
+Run more than one function in a row using the results of the previous function | 1 with H, V, 5 | 5

 ## Future Features